wodby/docs/docs/integrations/digitalocean.md

 Wodby provides a native integration with DigitalOcean:

-1. Connect your DigitalOcean account by adding a [new integration](../../integrations/README.md)
+1. Connect your DigitalOcean account via Wodby dashboard (`Integrations`)

 2. Navigate to `Servers > Connect`, select DigitalOcean from the list of providers and your integration